-I applied to be on season two of Guy’s Grocery Games, Food Networks’ blockbuster hit game show hosted by the affable Guy Fieri, without ever expecting to really get on.
-I did it almost as a prank sending in the above picture with some extreme answers to questions they had asked in the preliminary interview.
-Previously I had applied to several shows and never received nary a response or even a computer generated rejection letter.
-When it came to filling out this application I tried a different tact, I went big, bold and let my kitchen persona shine through with all it’s adolescent charm and grace.
+I applied to be a contestant on season two of Guy’s Grocery Games, Food Networks’ blockbuster hit game show hosted by the affable Guy Fieri, without ever expecting to really get on.
+I did it almost as a prank, sending in my best Johnny Cash picture with my giving the finger and some extreme answers to the questions they asked.
+I had applied to several shows in the past without ever receiving a response, or even a computer generated rejection letter.
+When it came to this application I tried a different tact, I went big, bold and let my kitchen persona shine through with all it’s adolescent charm and grace.

 First Course: The Interview